 Lyle was the founder and principal designer for an architectural metals firm for over 25 years and has created many large scale art features in coordination with design teams for public spaces as diverse as health care facilities, universities, hotels, and cruise ships.

-As a public artist, Mr. London has worked with budgets over $1,000,000 and is highly experienced in managing complex projects.
+As a public artist, he has worked with budgets over $1,000,000 and is highly experienced in managing complex projects.
 He works directly with 3D CAD programs to design most of his work and has extensive experience in working with engineers, contractors, and design professionals to develop imaginative concepts for project stakeholders.